 The right to use the frequency is granted for a 15-year period, renewable for an equal period of time.
+The rights of use of frequencies should be awarded within 30 days or, when a competitive or comparative procedure is required (tender or auction), within the deadline set for that procedure, not exceeding eight months.
 The payable fees depend on the form of attribution.

-Regarding mobile networks, 2G (GSM) and 3G (UMTS) were granted by means of tender offer and 4G (LTE) was granted by auction.
+Regarding mobile networks, 2G (GSM) and 3G (UMTS) were granted by means of tender offer and 4G (LTE) was granted by auction in 2011.

-In accordance with QNAF, public Wi-Fi services are exempt
+In accordance with QNAF, public Wi-Fi services are exempt from licensing.